Find Affordable College Courses

 Fairfax, VA

 George Mason University came in at #16 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in the Southeast Region ranking.
-GMU is a fairly large public school located in the suburb of Fairfax.
+GMU is a very large public school located in the suburb of Fairfax.

 About 33% of the students majoring in economics at the school are women while 67% are male.